 Programs

-You can find many programs in the "Applications" menu of the Gnome desktop.
+You can find many programs in the "Applications" menu of the Cinnamon desktop.
 Try poking around a bit.
-Try out some of games, in the "Games" sub-menu of the "Applocations." menu.
-"Quadrapassel" is a version of Tetris.
+Try out some of games, in the "Games" sub-menu of the "Applications." menu.
 "AisleRiot Solitaire" offers a wide selection of solitaire card games.
-There is a nice 3D game, the downhill skiing game known as Extreme Tux Racer, with a penguin instead of a person on skis.
-Note that this 3D game cannot be used remotely (such as with VNC).

 More seriously, the Gimp is an image processing program in almost the same class as the commercial Photoshop.
 (To see most of its menus, right-click an image-editing window.)
 Inkscape is a less-well-developed program for vector graphic drawing.
 Eclipse is a sophisticated Java programing environment.